paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-116-coronavirus-economic-stabilization-cares-act.md

 **(f) Definitions** In this section, the terms “compensation”, “regular compensation”, “extended compensation”, “benefit year”, “base period”, “State”, “State agency”, “State law”, and “week” have the respective meanings given such terms under section 205 of the Federal-State Extended Unemployment Compensation Act of 1970 ([26 U.S.C.
 3304](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section3304&num=0&edition=prelim) note).

-**(g) Applicability**

-(1) **In general** — Except as provided in paragraphs (2) and (3), an agreement entered into under this section shall apply to weeks of unemployment—
+**(g) Applicability** An agreement entered into under this section shall apply to weeks of unemployment—

-  (A) beginning after the date on which such agreement is entered into; and
+(1) beginning after the date on which such agreement is entered into; and

-  (B) ending on or before March 14, 2021.
+(2) ending on or before September 6, 2021.

-(2) **Transition rule for individuals remaining entitled to Pandemic Emergency Unemployment Compensation as of March 14, 2021** — In the case of any individual who, as of the date specified in paragraph (1)(B), is receiving Pandemic Emergency Unemployment Compensation but has not yet exhausted all rights to such assistance under this section, Pandemic Emergency Unemployment Compensation shall continue to be payable to such individual for any week beginning on or after such date for which the individual is otherwise eligible for Pandemic Emergency Unemployment Compensation.

-(3) **Termination** — Notwithstanding any other provision of this subsection, no Pandemic Emergency Unemployment Compensation shall be payable for any week beginning after April 5, 2021.

 ### Statutory Notes

 #### References in Text
+The amendments made by subsections (a) and (b) of section 206 of the Continued Assistance for Unemployed Workers Act of 2020, referred to in subsec. (a)(5)(B), are the amendments made by subsecs. (a) and (b) of section 206 of chapter 1 of subtitle A of title II of div.
+N of Pub.
+L. 116–260, which amended this section.

+The amendments made by subsections (a) and (b) of section 9016 of the American Rescue Plan Act of 2021, referred to in subsec. (a)(5)(B), are the amendments made by subsecs. (a) and (b) of section 9016 of Pub.
+L. 117–2, which amended this section.

+Sections 203(c) and 205 of the Federal-State Extended Unemployment Compensation Act of 1970, referred to in subsecs. (a)(8) and (f), respectively, are sections 203(c) and 205 of Pub.
+L. 91–373, which are set out in a note under [section 3304 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section3304&num=0&edition=prelim), Internal Revenue Code.

 The Social Security Act, referred to in subsec. (d)(2)(A), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Title III of the Act is classified generally to subchapter III (§ 501 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

-Sections 203(c) and 205 of the Federal-State Extended Unemployment Compensation Act of 1970, referred to in subsecs. (a)(8) and (f), respectively, are sections 203(c) and 205 of Pub.
-L. 91–373, which are set out in a note under [section 3304 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section3304&num=0&edition=prelim), Internal Revenue Code.

 #### Amendments
+2021—Subsec. (a)(5)(B).
+Pub.
+L. 117–2, § 9016(c), inserted “or for the week that includes March 11, 2021 (without regard to the amendments made by subsections (a) and (b) of section 9016 of American Rescue Plan Act of 2021)” after “2020)”.

+Subsec. (a)(8).
+Pub.
+L. 117–2, § 9016(d), substituted “September 6, 2021” for “April 12, 2021” in introductory provisions.

+Subsec. (b)(2).
+Pub.
+L. 117–2, § 9016(b), substituted “53 times” for “24 times”.

+Subsec. (g).
+Pub.
+L. 117–2, § 9016(a), amended subsec. (g) generally.
+Prior to amendment, subsec. (g) related to applicability, transition rule, and termination date.

 2020—Subsec. (a)(4)(A).
 Pub.
 L. 116–260, § 261(b)(2), struck out “and” at end of cl. (i), substituted “[section 9023(b)(1)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section9023/b/1/B&num=0&edition=prelim); and” for “[section 9023 of this title](./chapter-116-coronavirus-economic-stabilization-cares-act.md#section-9023);” in cl. (ii), and added cl. (iii).

 Subsec. (a)(5).
 Pub.
 L. 116–260, § 206(c)(2)(A), substituted “rules” for “rule” in heading, designated existing provisions as subpar.
 (A), inserted subpar. heading, substituted “Subject to subparagraph (B), an agreement” for “An agreement”, and added subpar.
 (B).